 The bill H. 4343 aims to enhance human trafficking awareness and prevention training for healthcare professionals in South Carolina.
-It mandates that licensed practical nurses, registered nurses, advanced practice registered nurses (excluding certified registered nurse anesthetists), physicians, and physician assistants complete a one-hour human trafficking awareness and prevention course as part of their continuing education requirements for license renewal, reinstatement, or reactivation.
-The course must be completed by January 1, 2028, for those licensed before January 1, 2026, and within two years of initial licensure for those licensed on or after that date.
-The training will cover identifying suspected trafficking victims, laws for reporting them, and providing care and support to potential victims.
+It mandates that licensed practical nurses, registered nurses, advanced practice registered nurses (excluding certified registered nurse anesthetists), physicians, and physician assistants complete a one-hour continuing education course on human trafficking awareness and prevention.
+This course must be completed before specific deadlines based on the date of initial licensure and is required for license renewal, reinstatement, or reactivation.
+The course content includes identifying suspected trafficking victims, understanding laws for reporting, and providing care and support to potential victims.

 05/01/2025: 40-33-31, 40-47-39, 40-47-953